alfonsosanchez12/tech-docu/manage_podman_with_lazydocker.md

 #### local Podman instance management

-If your intension is to manage a **local** Podman instance with Lazydocker, verify you have:
+If your goal is to manage a **local** Podman instance with Lazydocker, verify you have:

 **For a local linux-machine** a `podman-socket` enabled